5T33Z0/Clover-Crate/GUI/README.md

 ### Theme
 Enter the name of a theme installed in `EFI\Clover\themes\ThemeXYZ` for example.
 Use the folder name for reference.
 In this example, enter "ThemeXYZ".

+A collection of themes can be found on the [Clover Github Repo](https://github.com/CloverHackyColor/CloverThemes).
+Some of them are really old and might not be compatible with the newest version of Clover which results in a broken botloader GUI.
+So make sure to test them first by booting from a FAT32 formatted USB flash drive with the EFI folder first,

 ### EmbeddedThemeType
 Select between `Dark` and `Light` variant of an embedded theme.
 If left unset, the variants are picked based by the real time clock – light during the day, dark at night (if it's supported by the theme).
 Introduced in r4773.